ActiveBatch Workload Automation and Enterprise Job Scheduling Software Hands-on Review Tutorial: :

 - Low-code integration with other apps and tools through Service Library API accessibility.

-- DevOps collaboration and administration features to manage workflow lifecycles.
+- DevOps collaboration and administration feature to manage workflow lifecycles.

 - Service Level Agreement (SLA) Management and automated remediation & alerting.

 - Visibility and reporting of end-to-end workflows involving multiple tasks and systems.

 In this tutorial, we’ll explore how to install and configure a basic ActiveBatch implementation, create your first Job, and look at some key instance operations.

 ActiveBatch Installation Process

 ASCI claims ActiveBatch is user-installable in minutes.
 It is quite easy to install ActiveBatch once its prerequisites are met.
 Enlisted below are the prerequisites for ActiveBatch.

 ActiveBatch has a three-tier architecture.
 The three components include Windows-based Job Scheduler, Cross-platform Execution Agent, and the Client.
 The Windows-based thick-client is the primary method for managing the ActiveBatch environment.